Raise your web host expectations here

 - COST.
 Within reason, cost should be the least of your considerations.
 By reasonable cost, I mean about $10 or so per month to host a Web site for a small or medium organization (for example, 20 GB of data transfer per month and 2 GB of disk storage).
 Special services or domain registration would be extra.
 The main point is that I would not even consider a Web host that sells itself as cheap as its main criteria.
 A cheap Web host is useless if it is down more than a few minutes a month, has poor support, is unreliable, and may likely be out of business soon.
 Also, consider the refund policy of the web hosting provider.
 The most common is a 30-day money-back guarantee.

-I am 100% satisfied with my current Web host because of its exceptionally good uptime and its highly-usable interface.
+However, I am 100% satisfied with my current Web host now because of its exceptionally good uptime and its highly-usable interface.

 Why do I like My current web hosting service?
 Let me count the ways:

 - UPTIME.
 Their uptime is publicly posted!
 As of this writing, the machine on which I have my Web site has a cumulative uptime of 99.989%!
 This is the major reason why I chose the service.

 - REPUTATION.
 As I searched online directories of Web hosts and googled for comments about the web hosting service, I found comments that were very favorable.
 I was surprised to hear that an Internet company would deliver competent, reliable service.
 I was impressed that the company is "completely debt-free."
 Since the service offers a 30-day trail period, I decided that this host was worth considering further.

 - RESPONSE.
 I used a visual traceroute service to see how packets traveled to the Web hosts's servers.
 I was satisfied that my users would be able to access the servers easily, particularly users on the east coast of the United States, a major area for Internet use.